Accounting Act

 Article 19

-1. Scope of accounting system.
+1. Scope of applied Agencies of the accounting system.

 3. Classification and codification of each account.

-4. Types and form of financial books.
+4. Types and forms of accounting books.

-5. Types and form of accounting vouchers.
+5. Types and forms of accounting documents.

-6. Procedures of dealing with accounting activities.
+6. Procedures of dealing with accounting affairs.

-7. Internal audit procedures.
+7. Internal review procedures.

-8. Other matters, which are required.
+8. Other matters that are required.

 Article 20